Subtalar Dislocation Specialist

 Do you participate in sports such as snowboarding, skiing or are you active in rock climbing?
 If so, you may be at risk of a subtalar dislocation.
 Subtalar dislocations can cause pain, deformity and swelling in the ankle.
-Foot and ankle specialist, Doctor Thomas Haytmanek has diagnosed and treated many patients in Vail, Aspen, and the surrounding Denver, Colorado communities who have experienced a subtalar dislocation or an ankle dislocaiton.
-Contact Dr. Haytmanek’s team today!
+Foot and ankle specialists, Doctors Thomas Haytmanek and Jonathon Backus have diagnosed and treated many patients in Vail and Frisco, Colorado, as well as Denver, Boulder, and surrounding Summit County areas who have experienced a subtalar dislocation or an ankle dislocations.
+Contact The Steadman Clinic’s Sports Foot and Ankle team today!

 What is a Subtalar Dislocation?